 Where the design community meets.

-Web/UI Designer Joined almost 7 years ago
+Web/UI Designer Joined over 7 years ago

 Thanks for sharing!
 Always interesting to see what apps/plugins/services/tools other designers are using.

 This is an interesting idea.
 I use 1Password, so when I do need to create a password I need to remember, I use their generator to make a password with 3-4 words separated by spaces, periods, dashes, etc. So that's where I'm coming from with these comments:

 1) The layout feels too big.
 Not compressed enough.
 Once I've generated the password, the page is long enough to scroll (on a 27" iMac).
 Step 2 has four options, but the layout is 3 columns, so one option wraps.
 Also, the description in each option is long enough that it wraps.
 It doesn't feel easy to scan quickly.

 2) Maybe this is dumb, but I'd rather not have to remember the compliance and color I hate the most.
 I'd prefer something more positive in my password.